Key Points

 • External parties — Anyone outside of the organization with an interest in the outcome of the project.
 External parties can include customers, financial investors, regulatory bodies, and industry associations.

-A detailed strategy for engaging stakeholders in the development of the project can promote a sense of ownership amongst the project’s stakeholders and secure their buy-in, as well as improve the odds that any process change proposed at the completion of the project will be implemented by the organization.
+A detailed strategy for engaging stakeholders in the development of the project can promote a sense of ownership amongst the project’s stakeholders and secure their buy-in, as well as improve the odds that any process change proposed after the project will be implemented by the organization.

 A thoroughly planned and flawlessly executed process improvement project is likely to generate valuable strategies that will benefit an organization’s bottom line.
 However, if an influential group of stakeholders has a strong bias against the very premise of the project, failure to address these concerns before expending resources moving the project forward may doom the project regardless of the potential value of the proposed improvements.

-Stakeholder-analysis identifies stakeholder’s opinion of each about the project and how it needs to change for the project to move forward.
+Stakeholder analysis identifies the opinions of each about the project and how it needs to change for the project to move forward.

 Identifying which stakeholders are likely to present opposition or support for each stage of a project is critical for developing an effective change management strategy.